frecar/epguides-api/README.md

 API for epguides.com

-Query for tvshows and retreieve dates and titles for all episodes.
+Query tvshows and retreieve dates and titles for all episodes.

 Running examples